Olivet selects new president

 Daily Journal staff report

-BOURBONNAIS — Olivet Nazarene University hired a new president in January to take the place of John Bowling, who is set to retire in May after 30 years in the office.
+BOURBONNAIS — Olivet Nazarene University has hired a new president to take the place of John Bowling, who is set to retire in May after 30 years in the office, the university announced Thursday.

 Gregg Chenoweth, current president of Bethel University in Indiana, was elected by ONU’s Board of Trustees to be the university’s 13th president starting June 1, according to an ONU press release.